NimzGabriel/MoviesApp/README.md

 ## Available Scripts

-After you cloned or downloaded the repository:
+After you cloned the repository or downloaded it:

 First Run